kartikpingale/kartikpingale.github.io/index.md

 - Led management of deliverables from ideation to review, contributing to an increase in contracted FTEs from 2 to 3

 #### Analyst, Research and Investment Services @ TresVista (_March 2022 - June 2023_)
-- Fast-tracked to the Senior Analyst role for exceptional performance, earning promotion 9 months ahead of completing tenure as an Analyst
+- Promoted to the Senior Analyst role for exceptional performance, 9 months ahead of tenure completion
-- Collaborated with client's Private Equity and Capital Markets divisions in 15+ transactions, delivering consistent high-quality and actionable insights
+- Collaborated with client's Private Equity and Capital Markets divisions in 15+ transactions
 - Work mix included macroeconomic research, industry landscaping, company profiling, competitive benchmarking, financial modeling, and valuations